 Core Courses (9 credits)

-Both the minor and certificate programs require completion of our three core courses: HESI 217, HESI 315, and HESI 417, in that order.
-HESI 217 and 315 serve as the theoretical foundation for the program and are offered every fall and spring semester.
-HESI 417 is a capstone course taken in a student's final year at UMD and after all other requirements for the minor/certificate have been completed.
+NOTE: Beginning Fall 2023, Leadership Studies core courses will carry the new LEAD prefix.
+Both the minor and certificate programs require completion of our three core courses: HESI/LEAD 217, HESI/LEAD 315, and HESI/LEAD 417, in that order.
+217 and 315 serve as the theoretical foundation for the program.
+417 is a capstone course taken in a student's final year at UMD and after all other requirements for the minor/certificate have been completed.

-- HESI 217 - Introduction to Student Leadership
+- HESI/LEAD 217 - Introduction to Student Leadership

-- HESI 315 - Student Leadership in Groups and Organizations
+- HESI/LEAD 315 - Student Leadership in Groups and Organizations (HESI 217 prerequisite)

-Both the minor and certificate programs also require completion of one course from a series of HESI courses on a variety of topics designed to help students dive deeper into applications of leadership theory.
-This course can be taken at any point in the program and include some online options offered over winter and summer terms.
+Both the minor and certificate programs also require completion of one course (3 credits) from a series of courses on a variety of topics designed to help students dive deeper into applications of leadership theory.
+This course can be taken at any point in the program, and options include some online courses offered over winter and summer terms.
 The complete listing of course options for this requirement can be found on the courses tab above.